iveyrucket/D3-Data-Visualization-for-Outliers-Exhibition/README.md

 * Node size depends on number of links
 * Nodes swell on mouseover
-* Styled tooltips open on click
+* Styled tooltip opens on click
+* Links are highlighted when a node is clicked

 ## Demo